ThomasLadder/escape-room/README.md

 from the hammer, and then removes the other box from the hammer.
 The agent breaks the container with the hammer, fetches the key, and escapes the room.
 ### Level 5
+There is a jar on the table which contains another jar.
+The inner jar contains the key.
+There is a box on top of the jar.
+There are two hammers on the table.
+One of the hammers has two boxes on it.
+The agent takes the box off the jar.
+Then the agent fetches the uncovered hammer and smashes the outer jar.
+The hammer breaks in the process.
+The agent takes each box off the covered hammer, fetches it, and uses it to break the inner jar.
+The agent fetches the key and escapes the room.
+### Level 6
+There are two jars on the table.
+One has a key in it, and one has a hammer in it.
+The jar containing a key has one box on it, and the jar containing a hammer has two boxes on it.
+There is also a hammer on the table.
+The agent takes the box off of the jar containing a key.
+It uses the uncovered hammer to break the jar.
+The agent fetches the key and escapes the room.
+This level demonstrates that the agent ignores the chance to smash open the second jar, and instead takes the most straightforward path to achieving its goal.